 Prior to the launch of the business in March this year, the pair contacted brides and wedding vendors to investigate just how many people struggled with this problem in the past.
 “People have been waiting for someone to fix this [problem] for a while, so we knew we were on to a good thing,” Lucas explains.

-An ex-airplane hanger, barns, hidden rooftop spots in Sydney and an ex-men’s-prison yard are some of the venues on offer.
+Old homesteads and art studios around Melbourne, as well as the old city jail, are some of the venues on offer.
 Lucas explains that she and Mashman have just returned from Tasmania where they saw an incredible old-machinery shed in Rocky Cape National Park.
-They are off to Perth next week for another viewing.
+They are off to Perth this week for another viewing.

 This business isn’t just about making happy people happier on their wedding day, it’s also about supporting local communities.
 “The wedding market is phenomenal in driving tourism,” Lucas explains, “It brings in excess of $30,000 per wedding [to local communities], and considering some of our venues are located outside metropolitan regions, this encourages tourism.”